In addition to the fringe benefits described under payroll deductions, the University provides employees with the following benefits.

 a.
 Employee Education

-The university encourages career development and self improvement.
-The faculty may be granted consideration for special scheduling by a chair if pursuing doctoral study or other advanced education.
+The University encourages career development and self-improvement.
+The faculty may be granted consideration for special scheduling by a Department Chair/School Director if pursuing doctoral study or other advanced education.
 Only full-time regular employees are eligible for time-off or adjusted teaching schedules to attend classes.

 Course work may be taken on a tuition waiver basis at the University or any other West Virginia state college or university.
 The Registrar coordinates information about and processing of tuition waivers.

-Before the semester in which classes are to be taken, the employee is required to provide her or his chair a written request for schedule adjustment.
-The chair will then recommend approval or disapproval of the request.
-The Provost will provide the employee with a written statement of the decision.
+Before the semester in which classes are to be taken, the employee is required to provide the Department Chair/School Director a written request for schedule adjustment.
+The Chair/Director will then recommend approval or disapproval of the request to the appropriate College Dean.
+The Provost, in conjunction with the College Dean, provides the employee with a written statement of the decision.

 Upon the recommendation of the Provost, the President approves certain courses as staff development opportunities.
 These courses are designed to enhance the job performance of University employees.
 The topics are suggested by both employees and supervisors.